siladitya-sarkar/The_First/README.md

 # The_Second
 To Store the basic SQL codes
 <br>
-Author = Siladitya Sarkar - Deloitte
+Author = Siladitya Sarkar - Deloitte Kolkata